mikro-orm/mikro-orm/docs/docs/query-conditions.md

 Another way to do this by including the operator in your keys:

+> This approach is deprecated and will be removed in future versions.

 ```typescript
 const res = await orm.em.find(Author, { $and: [
   { 'id:in': [1, 2, 7] },